tensorlayer/HyperPose/docs/markdown/tutorial/training.md

 The other configuration procedures are the same with the integrated training pipeline.

 ## User-defined dataset
-Hyperpose allows user to use their own dataset to be integrated with the training and evaluating pipeline, as long as it has the following attribute and functions:
+HyperPose allows user to use their own dataset to be integrated with the training and evaluating pipeline, as long as it has the following attribute and functions:

 - **get_train_dataset**: